 In vitro studies show that an aminoglycoside combined with an antibiotic that interferes with cell wall synthesis may act synergistically against some enterococcal strains.
 The combination of gentamicin and penicillin G has a synergistic bactericidal effect against strains of Enterococcus faecalis, E. faecium and E. durans.
-An enhanced killing effect against many of these strains has also been shown in vitro with combinations of gentamicin and ampicillin, carbenicillin, nafcillin or oxacillin.
+An enhanced killing effect against many of these strains has also been shown in vitro with combinations of gentamicin and ampicillin, carbenicillin, nafcillin or oxacillin clinical infections (see INDICATIONS AND USAGE).

 The combined effect of gentamicin and carbenicillin is synergistic for many strains of Pseudomonas aeruginosa.
-In vitro synergism against other Gramnegative organisms has been shown with combinations of gentamicin and cephalosporins.
+In vitro synergism against other Gram-negative organisms has been shown with combinations of gentamicin and cephalosporins.
 Gentamicin may be active against clinical isolates of bacteria resistant to other aminoglycosides.

-Antibacterial Activity

-Gentamicin has béen shown to be active against most of the following bacteria, both in vitro and in clinical infections (see INDICATIONS AND USAGE).
+Antibacterial Activity Gentamicin has been shown to be active against most of the following bacteria, both in vitro and